-- Strive to undertake, support, or stimulate major, place-making projects: - Promote the redevelopment potential of Aurora Square/Westminster Triangle as a major, regional, destination shopping area. - Encourage jurisdictions to explore co-location or relocation of facilities in order to preserve tax-base opportunities and improve services.
-For example, encourage the School District to explore the feasibility and advantages of planning for the relocation of Shorewood High School if that should serve the educational interests of the community, and, if relocation is supported and feasible, assist the School District to explore the commercial reuse of the property. - Implement the Central Subarea Plan's vision.
+- Strive to undertake, support, or stimulate major, place-making projects: - Promote the redevelopment potential of Aurora Square/Westminster Triangle as a major, regional, destination shopping area. - Encourage the School District to explore the feasibility and advantages of planning for the relocation of Shorewood High School if that should serve the educational interests of the community, and, if relocation is supported and feasible, assist the School District to explore the commercial reuse of the property. - Implement the Central Subarea Plan's vision.